 Sandra Attermo, Founder and managing director

 Sandra is an economist from Sweden who loves traveling and adventures but hates winter and snow.
-She holds a master degree in International Economics from the Stockholm School of Economics and has also studied political science.
+She holds a master’s degree in International Economics from the Stockholm School of Economics and has also studied Political Science.
 After her graduation, Sandra worked one year as a management consultant.
-That was enough for Sandra to realize that life is too short to be spent on working and she booked a one way ticket to Uganda where she joined CML as a volunteer.
+That was enough for Sandra to realize that life is too short to be spent on working and she booked a one-way ticket to Uganda where she joined CML as a volunteer.
 At CML, Moses introduced Sandra to the idea of Lenders Without Borders.
 Together, they developed the concept further and by the end, Sandra became a Ugandan business owner herself.
-Now, Sandra divides her time between Sweden were she is a credit analyst and Uganda were she escapes winters and learns more about microfinance.
+Now, Sandra divides her time between Sweden where she is a credit analyst and Uganda where she escapes winters and learns more about microfinance.
 In the future, Sandra wishes to pursue a PhD in economics and continue to work with development economics.

 Moses Nsereko Kayongo, Founder